(related: “about the blogueuse”)

 Free use: Please do feel free to circulate and cite (quotation, footnote, etc. of the form Juliet O’Brien.
 “Post title.”
 Date of post: URL).
 I am happy if my work is helpful and if it and I can thereby contribute to an academic culture that lives, breathes, and interacts in free movement.

 Fair use: The usual exceptions apply for others’ archiving, research, scholarly work, teaching, commentary, criticism, parody, pastiche, satire, and other clowning around and piss-taking.
-Anything on this site may be used as a base and as materials for others’ work: it may be refashioned and otherwise reworked, manipulated, sampled, remixed, and used as material for transformed and transformative new works of “derivative ingenuity” (as opposed to plain non-ingenious derivation): transgression and genius should be encouraged and embraced by all of us (but, as with free use, citing the original and distinguishing your new creation from it).
+Anything on this site may be used as a base and as materials for others’ work: it may be refashioned and otherwise reworked, manipulated, sampled, remixed, and used as material for transformed and transformative new works of “derivative ingenuity” (as opposed to plain non-ingenious derivation): transgression and genius should be encouraged and embraced by all of us (but, as with free use, in respect and honour and human dignity, citing the original and distinguishing your new creation from it).

 Free and fair non-abuse: please do not appropriate my work, reproduce it for commercial profit, resell it, or otherwise steal it.